dhruv0rathore/California_Housing_EDA/README.md

 * Selecting, training, and evaluating various machine learning models to predict `median_house_value`.

 ## Project Files
-- `California_Housing_EDA.ipynb`: The Jupyter notebook containing all the code, analysis, and visualizations for this EDA.
+- `California_Housing.ipynb`: The Jupyter notebook containing all the code, analysis, and visualizations for this EDA.